ImTiaan/website/imtiaan-web/content/posts/stablecoin-wars-part-2.md

 The impact has been immediate. **Tether (USDT)**, which has historically been slow to open its books, has faced delistings from major European exchanges. **Circle**, seeing the opportunity, became the first global issuer to be fully MiCA compliant with its USDC and EURC tokens.

 Europe has effectively built a fortress.
-Inside, you have "White" stablecoins—safe, regulated, KYC'd, and fully surveilled.
-Outside, you have the "Grey" market—Tether, offshore, wild.
+Inside, you have "White" stablecoins - safe, regulated, KYC'd, and fully surveilled.
+Outside, you have the "Grey" market - Tether, offshore, wild.

 But there is a ghost in the machine.